HebaMak/Courier4Me/README.md

 ## Courier4Me
 * Courier4Me is a full-stack application
-* technologies used: React.js, Express , MongoDB
+* Technologies used: React.js, Express , MongoDB